ELA Engagement

 C.U.B.S. - BMS Advisory Program

-The structure of CUBS will relate to character development and important life skills associated with The Seven Habits of Highly Effective Teens by Sean Covey.
-Weekly activities will include: Focused reading of The Seven Habits of Highly Effective Teens, journal/workbook writing, discussion and reflection, and student leadership experiences.
-Directed study and Newsbowl will also be incorporated weekly.
-The program will help students build character for positive behavior and reinforce social and emotional learning, as well as equip them with important life skills.
+The structure of CUBS will relate to character development and important life skills associated with The Wayfinder program developed at Stanford University.
+Weekly activities will include focused discussion activities, student leadership experiences, and academic support.
+The program will also help students build character for positive behavior and reinforce social and emotional learning, as well as equip them with important life skills.

 Middle School Planner